Marvel Cinematic Universe: Phase Six: VisionQuest

 A spin-off series from WandaVision centered on Paul Bettany's character Vision, titled Vision Quest, was in development by October 2022.
 Jac Schaeffer was set to return as head writer with Bettany starring, but Schaeffer was no longer developing it by May 2024 due to her focus on the first spin-off, Agatha All Along (2024), and Terry Matalas was hired to redevelop the series as its showrunner.
 The series concludes a trilogy that also includes WandaVision and Agatha All Along.
 Filming had begun by March 2025 at Pinewood Studios in London, with Matalas, Christopher J. Byrne, Vincenzo Natali, and Gandja Monteiro directing episodes of the series, and concluded in July 2025.
-VisionQuest is scheduled to debut on Disney+ in late 2026, and will consist of eight episodes.
+VisionQuest is scheduled to premiere on Disney+ on October 14, 2026, and will consist of eight episodes.

-VisionQuest is set after the events of WandaVision.
+VisionQuest is set years after the events of WandaVision, around the events of Brand New Day.
 Various artificial intelligences (AIs) that have previously appeared in the MCU are featured in VisionQuest, including Ultron (portrayed by James Spader), E.D.I.T.H.
 (Emily Hampshire), F.R.I.D.A.Y.
 (Orla Brady), and J.A.R.V.I.S.
 (James D'Arcy); in prior MCU media, the latter three AIs were respectively voiced by Dawn Michelle King, Kerry Condon, and Bettany, while D'Arcy played J.A.R.V.I.S.'s human inspiration, Edwin Jarvis.
 Faran Tahir also reprises his role as the Ten Rings leader Raza from Iron Man (2008), while Ruaridh Mollica portrays Vision's son Tommy Maximoff and Thomas Shepherd, taking over from Jett Klyne who portrayed Tommy in WandaVision and the MCU film Doctor Strange in the Multiverse of Madness (2022).

-Your Friendly Neighborhood Spider-Man seasons 2 and 3
+Your Friendly Neighborhood Spider-Man season 2

 The first season of Your Friendly Neighborhood Spider-Man premiered in January 2025.
 A second season, initially titled Spider-Man: Sophomore Year, was announced in July 2022, continuing the naming convention of the series' original title, Spider-Man: Freshman Year.
-A third season was announced in January 2025.
-Jeff Trammell returned as head writer and showrunner for the seasons, and said in January 2025 that the series was not limited to covering one school year per season.
-The second season is expected to premiere in late 2026.
-Winderbaum said in October 2025 that future seasons would be released annually "for a number of years".
+Jeff Trammell returned as head writer and showrunner from the first season, and said in January 2025 that the series was not limited to covering one school year per season.
+The second season is scheduled to premiere in January 2027.
+A third season is also in production.